 +255 620 448 013

-The great Serengeti wildebeest migration is the movement of vast numbers of the Serengeti’s wildebeest, accompanied by large numbers of zebra, and smaller numbers of Grant’s gazelle, Thomson’s gazelle, eland and impala.
-These move in an annual pattern which is fairly predictable.
+The great Serengeti wildebeest migration is the movement of vast numbers of the Serengeti’s wildebeest, accompanied by large numbers of zebra, and smaller numbers of Grant’s gazelle, Thomson’s gazelle, eland, and impala.
+These move in an annual pattern that is fairly predictable.
 They migrate throughout the year, constantly seeking fresh grazing and, it’s now thought, better quality water.

 The precise timing of the Serengeti wildebeest migration is entirely dependent upon the rainfall patterns each year

 The best times to visit The Serengeti Wildebeest Migration

 Although we try to be as comprehensive as possible, something that is quite difficult to express all the information here please write to us an email or live chat on our website for a simple overview of the Migration’s route.